elizabethdorans/E2G_Method_Tutorials/README.md

 # E2G Method Tutorials

 This repo contains tutorials for linking enhancers (ATAC peaks) to genes using single-cell RNA + ATAC multiome data.
-Data preprocessing and peak-gene linking scripts are included for the following methods: Signac (Stuart 2021 Nature Methods), Cicero (Pliner 2018 Mol Cell), ArchR (Granja 2021 Nature Genetics).
-A tutorial for SCENT (Sakaue 2024 Nature Genetics) is forthcoming.
+Data preprocessing and peak-gene linking scripts are included for the following methods: Signac (Stuart 2021 Nature Methods), Cicero (Pliner 2018 Mol Cell), ArchR (Granja 2021 Nature Genetics), and SCENT (Sakaue 2024 Nature Genetics).

 Clone the repository using the following command: